revenz/Fenrus/README.md

 ## FAQ

+Q: What is the default username/password?

+A: There is no default user.
+Enter a username and password, then click the "Register" button.
+This will create a new administrator user.
+You can then go ot "System" and turn off registrations if you do not wish to allow open registrations.

 Q: What's with all the magic stuff?

 A: I named the app Fenrus, Erasmus was taken, from a wizard character from Quest for Glory.
 It's hard coming up with a domain, especially for something so generic as a homepage-type app.